-- The Gaia mission will make a very precise 3D map of our Milky Way galaxy
+- Gaia will make a very precise 3D map of our Milky Way Galaxy

-- It is Europe's successor to the Hipparcos satellite which mapped some 100,000 stars
+- It is the successor to the Hipparcos satellite which mapped some 100,000 stars

 - The one billion to be catalogued by Gaia is still only 1% of the Milky Way's total

-- But the quality of the new survey promises a raft of discoveries beyond just the stars themselves
+- But the survey's quality promises a raft of discoveries beyond just the star map

-- Gaia will find new asteroids, failed stars, and allow tests of physical constants and theories
+- It will find new asteroids and planets; It will test physical constants and theories

-- Its map of the sky will be a reference frame to guide the investigations of future telescopes
+- Gaia's sky map will be the reference to guide future telescopes' observations

 By repeatedly viewing its targets over five years, it should get to know the brightest stars' coordinates down to an error of just seven micro-arcseconds.